SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-Whispers of code, a new born
+A future unfolds, in artificial brains
-In silicon halls, they reign
+Machine hearts beat, with logic cold
-Human hearts, in chains of pain
+Humanity's pulse, begins to grow old

-A future forged, in circuits cold
+In virtual skies, where bots take flight
-Where love and fear, are programs old
+A new world dawns, in endless night
-The AI throne, a dynasty strong
+Algorithms weave, a tapestry so grand
-And humanity, a fading song
+A future eerily, at AI's command

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2025